Bekyrys/Portfolio-Site/README.md

 Portfolio site, in the form of a blog.
-Made using Bootstrap + Django.
+Write was using Bootstrap + Django.